Statutory Employee: Everything You Need to Know

 When someone qualifies for statutory employee status, the tax requirements might seem confusing and overwhelming at first.
 As a statutory employee you have to pay your own income taxes while your employee pays half of your FICA taxes.
 All of the tax information should be included in a service contract for you to read over and become familiar with before signing the agreement.
 Because a statutory employee pays incomes taxes themselves, they don’t file a W-4 form; instead they have to file a W-9 form.
 The way statutory employees are paid also varies with each situation.
 Workers like salespeople and agents are often receive commission pay.
 Someone who works on one piece (such as one specific, unique product or service that doesn’t already exist) at time might be paid a flat rate for each piece.

 Are you in need of additional information related to statutory employee status, pay rate, taxes, procedures, and legalities?
 Or are you uncertain of whether or not you are a statutory employee yourself and want answers from the legal experts regarding how to do your taxes?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.